learn-co-curriculum/dsc-web-scraping-in-practice/README.md

 ## Selecting a Container

-While you're eventually looking to select each of the individual books, its often easier to start with an encapsulating container.
+While you're eventually looking to select each of the individual books, it's often easier to start with an encapsulating container.
 In this case, the `section`, displayed above.
-Once you select this container, you can then make sub selections within it to find the relevant information you are searching for.
+Once you select this container, you can then make sub-selections within it to find the relevant information you are searching for.
 In this case, the warning just above the div for the books is easy to identify.
 You can start by selecting this element and then navigating to the next div element.

 ```python